-Clip Volumes define geometric shapes that can restrict the influence of lights and cube maps onto the world.
+Clip Volumes define geometric shapes that can restrict the influence of lights, cube maps, and fog volumes in the world.
 This feature is intended to replace the deprecated Light Boxes and Deferred Clip Shapes functionality.

 We currently support generic geometric shapes as long as they are water tight.
 Note that in the following the term 'light' is used for both, lights and cube maps.